jrfnl/rfcs/text/0000-docs-always-use-return-tag.md

 # Summary

 The current WordPress documentation standard explicitely forbids/discourages the use of `@return void`.
-This RFC proposes to always demand a `@return` tag in all function docblocks to demonstrate and document intent.
+This RFC proposes to always demand a `@return` tag in all function and method docblocks to demonstrate and document intent.

 # Basic example